kahi-framework/kahi-ui.nbn.dev/content/docs/widgets/monthpicker.md

 ## Once

-You can disable selected months from being unselected after already being selected via the `once` property.
+You can disable selected months from being unselected via the `once` property.

 ```svelte repl MonthPicker Once
 <script>